eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Wallet to request attestations with mutual authentication.
 Relying Parties are responsible for authenticating PIDs and (Q)EAAs.

+[**Is there a mechanism in place to allow a relying party to determine what happens when the user has multiple (Q)EAAs containing the same data, all of which could fulfil a request.
+For example, a user may have address information in (Q)EAAs from their bank, elecricity company, insurance company, etc. How can a relying party ensure they are requesting the right one, and how will the wallet logic and user interface work when data from a selection of (Q)EAAs is available and the user has to make a choice which one to use?**]

+[**Can you give some detail on how Regulation clause 5b.3 handled by wallets?
+"3.
+Relying parties shall not request users to provide any data other than that indicated pursuant to paragraph 2, point (c)."**]

+[**Can you add some info on how relying party intermediary/proxy services specified in 5b.10 of the Regulation will operate within the scope of the ARF?
+Will they require any different technical consideration than "normal" relying parties?**]

 ### 3.11 Conformity Assessment Bodies (CAB)

 Conformity Assessment Bodies (CAB) are accredited public or private